-One year ago today, working from home was thought of as a perk to a position.
-No early morning commute, no flipping through talk radio stations, and no rush hour traffic…that was the dream!
-Fast forward past an unpredictable and chaotic 2020, working from home is now the norm for a majority of workers across the country.
-Employees are finding themselves struggling to adjust to this new reality, often juggling childcare, pets, competing Zoom calls, and spotty WiFi.
-Is it possible to find a healthy balance between productivity and sanity while managing the weight of these unusual times, work responsibilities, and the other requirements of daily life?
+One year ago today, working from home was considered a “perk” to a position.
+No early morning commute, no flipping through talk radio stations, and no rush hour traffic – that was the dream!
+Fast forward to an unpredictable and chaotic 2020, working from home is now the norm for many workers across the country.
+Some employees are struggling to adjust to this new reality, often juggling competing Zoom calls, spotty WiFi, family members in the background, and more.

 - Are team meetings set at extremely early hours in the day, or late in the evening, despite potential lifestyle or time zone differences?

 If your team is spread out across time zones, scheduling meetings can often be difficult.
 Even if your team is in the same time zone, some employees may have significant circumstances that impact their ability to take a call or video conference at certain times.

 Communicate with your team to find optimal times for meetings, and try to keep them within classic business hours.
 If your team must have meetings before 9:00 a.m., or after 5:00 p.m., be conscious about the impact this could have on some employees.
 Offering impacted employees the option to flex their schedules to accommodate any time discrepancies can reinforce management’s respect for differences in schedules.
 It may not be possible to accommodate each employee’s requests at all times, but team members need to see that leaders are doing their best to be inclusive.

 - Are employees receiving extensive emails or being expected to work during times that are normally outside the bounds of their employment?